-So why do we have fat? it’s a good question, because we are led to believe fat is the devil in disguise, to some extent it is, the health risks that come with fat are huge but without some body fat we wouldn’t be able to regulate heat, also, when were hungry our body would eat away at the muscle for energy so we would literally waste away! it also helps with hormones.
+So why do we have fat?
+It’s a good question because we are led to believe fat is the devil in disguise; to some extent, it is.
+The health risks that come with fat are huge, but without somebody fat, we wouldn’t be able to regulate heat; also, when we’re hungry, our body would eat away at the muscle for energy so we would literally waste away!
+It also plays a big part in hormone regulation

-Brown fat is primarily activated by being exposed to cold temperatures so going for a run or walk in cooler months will help you gain more of this type of fat, also try cooler showers or turning the heating down.
+Brown fat is primarily activated by being exposed to cold temperatures, so going for a run or walk-in cooler months will help you gain more of this type of fat, also try cooler showers or turning the heating down.

-We gain white fat from eating too many calories and not burning enough in return, this is when your body will save these unused calories for the next time you have insufficient energy to carry out your daily tasks. if you get the balance of calories into calories out right, then you won’t have much cause for concern over your appearance.
+We gain white fat from eating too many calories and not burning enough in return; this is when your body will save these unused calories for the next time you have insufficient energy to carry out your daily tasks.
+If you get the balance of calories into calories outright, then you won’t have much cause for concern over your appearance.

 lifestyle changes to combat bad fat

-it’s not all bad news with a few adjustments to your lifestyle we can promote the good fat and bust the bad fat see below for some easy changes to make your life a longer, healthier and more active.
+it’s not all bad news with a few adjustments to your lifestyle; we can promote the good fat and bust the bad fat see below for some easy changes to make your life a longer, healthier, and more active.

 - Quit smoking there is so much help and alternatives now,

-- Have regular good nights sleep.
+- Have a regular good night’s sleep.

-- Eat healthy balanced diet.
+- Eat a healthy balanced diet.

-- try not to drink so much alcohol.
+- Try not to drink so much alcohol.

-By promoting brown fat cell growth will certainly help with weight loss, but it’s not a game changer, it will just give you that little edge.
+By promoting brown fat cell growth will certainly help with weight loss, but it’s not a game-changer, it will just give you that little edge.